Canon 6D vs Fujifilm X-E2S

 - More modern: Reflects 3 years and 3 months of technical progress since the 6D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the X-E2S is the clear winner of the contest (12 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-E2S is the clear winner of the contest (14 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 6D vs Fujifilm X-E2S